Think piece: Gender Perspective on Urban Resilience

 Gender equality is therefore a pre-condition for sustainable development: there can be no urban resilience without gender equality and women’s empowerment.

-Gender statistics in sex-desegregated data is integral to identifying these real and potential inequalities for effective gender-responsive analysis of data, and to support the lived experiences of women and girls.
+Gender statistics and sex-disaggregated data is integral to identifying these real and potential inequalities for effective gender-responsive analysis of data, and to support the lived experiences of women and girls.

 Resilience requires data.
 Gender statistics promote understanding of the situation facing individuals in urban systems and is vital to inform, encourage debate and promote change in societies.
-Data on gender statistics also provide evidences necessary to assess gender gaps across all areas of urban life, including linkages between these areas which form the basis of gender inequality .
+Gender statistics and sex-disaggregated data also provide evidences necessary to assess gender gaps across all areas of urban life, including linkages between these areas which form the basis of gender inequality .

 Limitations in available data still exist, with a lack of qualitative data.
 Questioning quantitative data from a gender perspective with the use of qualitative data helps to interpret better quantitative statistics .